SalaryExit India

 It depends

-Often tight for solo renters in central pockets — workable with sharing, outer areas, or a disciplined moderate tier.
+On this model, often tight for solo renters in pricey corridors — workable with sharing, outer areas, or a lean moderate lifestyle.

 Who this page is for